webaware/ssl-insecure-content-fixer/readme.txt

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 If your browser still reports insecure/mixed content, have a read of the [Cleaning Up page](https://ssl.webaware.net.au/cleaning-up-content/).
-If that doesn't help, tell me the URL of the problem page in [the support forum](https://wordpress.org/support/plugin/ssl-insecure-content-fixer).

 == Frequently Asked Questions ==